-When you first enter an alcohol rehab clinic, you will undergo a detailed assessment with a specialist in addiction therapy to assess you needs and the severity of your alcohol addiction.
+When you first enter an alcohol rehab clinic, you will undergo a detailed assessment with a specialist in addiction therapy to assess your needs and the severity of your alcohol addiction.

 Your alcohol rehab treatment programme will mainly involve trying to underline the causes and triggers of your alcohol addiction.
 You will learn coping techniques to help you deal with cravings and thoughts of relapse.

-This will vary from person to person, depending on your needs, how committed and focused you are on getting help, and what your medical requirements are.
-Therapies you undertake as part of alcohol rehab will likely be based evidence based and are designed to give you the tools for long term recovery.
+This will vary from person to person, depending on your needs, how committed and focused you are on getting help, and your medical requirements.
+Therapies you undertake during your alcohol rehab programme will likely be evidence-based and are designed to give you the tools for long term recovery.

-This stage of rehab is more focused towards spirituality, meditation, and changing thought patterns so that your relationship with alcohol changes.
+This stage of rehab is more focused on spirituality, meditation, and changing thought patterns so that your relationship with alcohol changes.